gabriel-feltes/gabriel-feltes/README.md

 ## 🚀 Featured Project: **GitHub Graph**
 [![GitHub Graph Demo](https://img.shields.io/badge/🌐_Live_Demo-Interactive_Graph-FF6B6B?style=for-the-badge)](https://gabriel-feltes.github.io/github-graph/)

+🔹**Extension project from the Computer Engineering community (UFSC, Brazil)**

 **Calling All AI & Open-Source Contributors!**
 This dynamic graph visualization tool is designed to grow with community input.
 🔹 **Click the website** to explore the project and its documentation
-🔹 **Contribute your AI knowledge** to improve the algorithms
+🔹 **Contribute your AI knowledge** to add AI teaching resources to the dynamic graph!
-🔹 Perfect for collaboration and learning
+🔹 Perfect for collaboration and expanding interconnections among AI techniques.

 ---